coder/coder/docs/templates/agent-metadata.md

 terminal.

 Some of the examples use the [`coder stat`](../cli/stat.md) command.
-This is useful for determining CPU and memory usage inside a container, which is more accurate than resource usage about the workspace's host.
+This is useful for determining CPU and memory usage of the VM or container that the workspace is running in, which is more accurate than resource usage about the workspace's host.

 Here's a standard set of metadata snippets for Linux agents: